 c.
 You may not email purchased lists.

 You are prohibited from using the WEMSA Service to email: (a) purchased, rented, or borrowed lists, and (b) lists that are likely to result in an excessive number of unsubscribe requests or Spam complaints or notices, as determined by acceptable industry practices.

 You warrant that each email you send or is sent for you using the WEMSA Service will contain: (a) header information that is not false or misleading; and (b) an advisement that the recipient may unsubscribe, opt-out or otherwise demand that use of its information for unsolicited, impermissible and/or inappropriate communication(s) as described in this AUP be stopped (and how the recipient can notify you that it wants to unsubscribe, opt-out, or stop this use of its information).
 These requirements may not apply if the email sent is a transactional email and these requirements are not otherwise required by law.
 You warrant that you will promptly comply with all opt-out, unsubscribe, "do not call" and "do not send" requests.

 4. Telephone Marketing

 You must comply with all laws relating to telephone marketing, including without limitation those specifically referenced in the ‘Proper Usage of WEMSA Service’ section below.
 You must comply with all laws related to the recording of phone calls and ensure all proper consent to record is obtained prior to making any such recording.
-If you use the WEMSA Service to place telephone calls, you must also comply with all applicable industry standards, including those applicable guidelines published by the CTIA and the Mobile Marketing Association.
 You are prohibited from using or permitting access to use the WEMSA Service to make emergency calls or to provide or seek emergency services.

 5. No Disruption